 - A right to know why the IRS is asking for information, how the IRS will use it and what will happen if the requested information is not provided.

 - A right to representation, by oneself or an authorized representative.

 - A right to appeal disagreements, both within the IRS and before the courts.

 An audit can be concluded in three ways:

 - No change: an audit in which you have substantiated all of the items being reviewed and results in no changes.

-- Agreed: an audit where the IRS proposed changes and the taxpayer understands and agrees with the changes.
+- Agreed: an audit where the IRS proposed changes and you understand and agree with the changes.

-- Disagreed: an audit where the IRS has proposed changes and the taxpayer understands, but disagrees with the changes.
+- Disagreed: an audit where the IRS has proposed changes and you understand but disagree with the changes.

 If you agree with the audit findings, you will be asked to sign the examination report or a similar form depending upon the type of audit conducted.

 If you owe money, there are several payment options available.
 Publication 594, The IRS Collection Process, explains the collection process in detail.